layer3switch/metrilyx-2.0/docs/Installation.md

 	$ cp etc/metrilyx/metrilyx.conf{,.backup}
 	$ cp metrilyx.conf.new etc/metrilyx/metrilyx.conf

+#### Upgrading the database
+Follow the steps for the database you are using.

+##### sqlite
+You can simply copy the sqlite db file from the previous installation into the current one.

+##### Postgresql/MySQL
+No additional steps are required.

 #### Upgrading models
-Once you have the data in the database you will need to upgrade the model schema of each model.
+Once the database has been upgraded you will need to upgrade the models.
 To do this run the following commands:

 	$ cd /opt/metrilyx
 	$ ./bin/mdlmgr.py

 The second command won't actually upgrade the model but give you an idea of what will change along with any errors.
-If everything checks out run the same command with the --commit options like so:
+If everything checks out run the same command with the --commit option like so:

 	$ ./bin/mdlmgr.py --commit

-Thats it.
+You can now start the metrilyx services.